Get Your Copy of The CXO's Playbook for Gen AI: Practical Insights From Industry Leaders. Download Now >

 }

-With JDK17, pattern matching for the instanceof feature, we can reduce the code to a single line like below, i.e, the variable s is created only when obj is an instance of String, and type casting obj to string happens automatically.
+With JDK17, pattern matching for the instance feature, we can reduce the code to a single line like below, i.e, the variable s is created only when obj is an instance of String, and type casting obj to string happens automatically.

 if(obj instanceof String s) {